MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-integration-process.md

 Read more about how to [commit](./git-get-started.md#commit-changes-to-git) and [update](./git-get-started.md#update-workspace-from-git).
 Read more about the update process and how to [resolve conflicts](./conflict-resolution.md).

-### Branch out
+### Branches

 The *Branches* tab of the Source control panel enables you to manage your branches and perform branch related actions.
 It has two main sections:

 - **Actions you can take on the current branch**:

+  - [*Branch out to new workspace*](./manage-branches.md#develop-using-another-workspace) (any role): Creates a new workspace and new branch based on the last commit of the branch connected to the current workspace.
+It connects to the new workspace and new branch.
   - *Checkout a new branch* (must be workspace admin): Creates a new branch based on the last synced commit in the workspace and changes the Git connection in the current workspace.
 It doesn't change the workspace content.
-  - [*Branch out to new workspace*](./manage-branches.md#develop-using-another-workspace) (any role): Creates a new workspace and new branch based on the last commit of the branch connected to the current workspace.
-It connects to the new workspace and new branch.

   :::image type="content" source="./media/git-integration-process/branch-out.png" alt-text="Screenshot of the branch out tab in the source control panel.":::